Jerin-v/flashcards/README.md

 - [x] **A list of card pairs is created**
 - [x] **Clicking on the card shows the corresponding component of the information pair**
 - [x] **Clicking the next button displays a random new card**
+- [ ] **The user can enter their guess in a box before seeing the flipside of the card**
+- [ ] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:

+- [ ] A shuffle button is used to randomize the order of the cards
+- [ ] A counter displays the user's current and longest streak of correct responses
 - [ ] Cards contains images in addition to or in place of text
 - [ ] Cards have different visual styles such as color based on their category
   - [ ] *visual style implemented*